 o Student to coach ratio: Max.
 4-1.

-o 8 hours coaching/month and up to 4 hours weekly supervised practice (included but optional)
+o For one session weekly: $ 250/month for minimum three months (one or two month rates available on request.)
+Includes 8 hours coaching/month (one 2 hour session weekly) and up to 4 hours weekly supervised practice (included but optional)

 For those interested in more coaching and practice each week, or those pursuing high school golf or beyond.
 (Although every attempt is made to pair students by age as well as experience, students are accepted primarily on the basis of maturity and ability.
 As students improve, they move to higher levels.)